Team-Resourceful/.github/SECURITY.md

 ## Supported Versions

+For Minecraft Mods:
 We will support security updates on all Minecraft versions for which the mod is available.

+For all other projects:
+We will support security updates on minor versions.

 ## Reporting a Vulnerability